 In most cases, Dr. Dustin or Dr. Emily Dodds will simply make some adjustments to your treatment plan, and whiten your teeth more gradually.

 This helps mitigate sensitivity and keeps you comfortable during treatment.
-You can trust us to take great care of you throughout the entire whitening process, particularly if you have sensitive teeth.
+You can trust us to take great care of you throughout the entire whitening process, particularly if you have sensitive teeth, or are even pregnant.

 Contact Us Today To Get Teeth Whitening In Long Beach